Ancient-Dragon/pip/README.md

 Please leave comments and/or pseudo code for any areas that you were unable to finish or that you would have expanded on given more time.

-Please create a new Branch for your alterations, and please have fun with it.
+Please Fork this Repository for your alterations, and please have fun with it.